Everything you need to create the perfect FAQ page

 So, keep track of your communications.
-Get with your customer service staff and the team who handles your Shopify help chat regularly to find out what questions they are answering over and over.
+Speak with your customer service staff and the team who handles your Shopify live chat regularly to find out what questions they are answering over and over.
 Then, add more information to your page accordingly.

-Remember, one perk of displaying and answering FAQs is to keep your support costs down.
+Remember, one major perk of displaying and answering FAQs is to keep your support costs down.

 Now that you have all of the technical information you need to create an effective template for your FAQ page, it’s time to look at some of the best or most innovative to get your wheels turning.

-Amazon Business is the B2B side of the eCommerce giant’s online retail operations.
-The FAQs are nothing short of exceptional.
+Amazon Business is the B2B side of the ecommerce giant’s online retail operations.
+The Amazon Business FAQs are nothing short of exceptional.
 The company has managed to pack in a lot of information and keep it easy to navigate.

 They’ve done this by creating what is essentially a table of contents with links to pages that contain detailed answers to the questions a business client might be looking for.